List of Coronation Street characters introduced in 1994: Angela Hawthorne

 Angela Hawthorne (previously Wilton, Catchpole, Cole, Priestly and Trench), played by Diane Fletcher.
 She was first introduced as Derek Wilton's former wife.

 In December 1995, Derek's rival Norris Cole was set to marry Angela and asked Derek to be his best man, although Derek drove Norris to the wrong church in revenge for Norris stealing one of Derek's garden gnomes, Arthur.
 In 1997, Angela did not attend Derek's funeral as she was too upset.
 When Norris moved into Coronation Street in 1999, he and Angela had divorced.

 Angela's last appearance was in 2005 when she turned up in the Kabin and offered Norris a job as he was looking for work somewhere else away from the Kabin, although he later changed his mind and decided to remain where he was.
 On 5 August 2007, Angela died after suffering a heart attack, and the news was broken to Norris by her son Neville.

 Sophie Webster

-She was born on screen during the episode broadcast on 4 November 1994.
-Played by Ashleigh Middleton from 1994 until 1997 and by Emma Woodward from 8 June 1997 until 25 April 2004.
-Brooke Vincent took over the role on 12 May 2004.
+Sophie Webster was played by Ashleigh Middleton from 1994 until 1997 and by Emma Woodward from 8 June 1997 until 25 April 2004.
+Brooke Vincent took over the role on 12 May 2004 and stayed until 2019.